mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-04.md

 >  - string (index name)

 ## Success Criteria
-- Ensure that your application is running and your able to debug the application.
+- Ensure that your application is running and you are able to debug the application.
 - Ensure that you can interact with the application and switch on or off the light bulbs.
 - Set a break point in one of the plugins and hit the break point with a user prompt
 - Debug and inspect the chat history object to see the sequence of function calls and results.